 When an individual dies and a death certificate is filed with us, or we are otherwise notified of their death, we will revoke the POA Declaration on file.
 A new POA Declaration may be established for the legal representative of the decedent and/or their estate.
-The legal representative of the decedent or their estate, as established under the Probate Code, has authority to act on behalf of the decedent or their estate pursuant to a valid will or Letters of Testamentary, or Letters of Administration, court orders, or other documents establishing authority of the representative.
+The legal representative of the decedent or their estate, as established under the Probate Code, has authority to act on behalf of the decedent or their estate pursuant to a valid will, valid trust, Letters of Testamentary, Letters of Administration, court orders, or other documents establishing authority of the representative.
 The representative of the estate must get a federal employer identification number (FEIN) from the IRS to identify the estate in any filings.

 I. Incapacity or Incompetency

 In general, a POA Declaration is terminated when FTB is notified that the taxpayer has become incapacitated or incompetent.
 A new POA Declaration may be established for the legal representative of the incapacitated or incompetent taxpayer, if authorized on a durable power of attorney or letter of conservatorship.
 However, if the POA Declaration was originally established with a durable power of attorney before January 1, 2018, then the POA Declaration will not be terminated.
 If such a durable power of attorney or letter of conservatorship was filed on or after January 1, 2018, then the POA Declaration will expire at the six year expiration and a new form FTB 3520-PIT will need to be filed to extend the relationship.

 If you are filing form FTB 3520-PIT on behalf of a minor, you must attach a birth certificate, custody agreement, court order, and/or any documentation that establishes authority to act on behalf of the minor.